 Classical music has been in existence since the 1750s.
 However, it started gaining a lot of traction in the 19th century when talented composers like Beethoven and Mozart came on the scene.

-In no time, classical music became very popular, and at that time, the elites and intellectuals in the society were the ones that listened to classical music the most.
-Every classical music concert was filled with intellectuals and high profile people in the society.
+In no time, classical music became very popular, and at that time, the elites and intellectuals in society were the ones that listened to classical music the most.
+Every classical music concert was filled with intellectuals and high-profile people in society.